Paulina004/Paulina004/README.md

 # Hi, I'm Paulina DeVito. 👋

 I'm a student at Florida Atlantic University (FAU) passionate about Python, AI, ML, data science, & iOS development.
-I am open to work opportunities; please feel free to connect on LinkedIn, check out my personal website, and reach out.
+I am open to work opportunities.
+Please feel free to connect on LinkedIn and reach out.

 ## Check out my personal website for more about me. 🚀